Archives of Physical Medicine and Rehabilitation

 In this sample, both groups showed significant improvements in depressive symptoms, as measured by the HAM-D. Even those participants (37% in the placebo group and 18% in the medication group) who continued to meet diagnostic criteria for a depressive disorder (eg, MDD, depression not otherwise specified, or dysthymia) had significantly lower HAM-D scores at the end of treatment than they did at the beginning of treatment.
 Additionally, all participants reported significantly lower anxiety symptoms as measured by the BAI with no differences between drug and placebo group.

-It is interesting that the findings of this study do not support those of Fann et al.58 It is possible that this different set of findings could be related to the fact that the participants in their study were restricted to those with mild TBI and those included herein were more heterogeneous with regard to injury severity.
+It is possible that this different set of findings could be related to the fact that the participants in their study were restricted to those with mild TBI and those included herein were more heterogeneous with regard to injury severity.
 In addition, all participants in Fann's study received placebo for the first week of the trial followed by 8 weeks of treatment with sertraline, so the long-term effects of placebo were not examined.

 It is important to review the sample characteristics when considering the findings of the current study.
 For example, their average time since injury was longer than is often found in the literature; however, this ruled out the recovery of emotional function as playing a role in the findings.
 In addition, although the participants who entered this study were representative of people with TBI, there was a high proportion of participants with low incomes and from minority backgrounds who are often underrepresented in TBI research.
-Although the literature indicates that post-TBI depression is not associated with either ethnicity or income, epidemiologic surveys have found that the relationship between race and MDD is complex.81, 82, 83, 84, 85 Although blacks often have lower lifetime rates of MDD than whites, they often receive poorer quality care.86 Therefore, it is possible that the lower socioeconomic status of the participants in this study may have resulted in poorer prestudy access to regular medical care, including treatment for depression than in other samples of persons with TBI.
+Although the literature indicates that post-TBI depression is not associated with either ethnicity or income, epidemiologic surveys have found that the relationship between race and MDD is complex.

 Because the sample size was small, the participants who dropped out of the study could have reduced the differential effect between the medication and placebo groups.
 There was a difference between those who dropped out of treatment and those who remained in treatment, with the dropouts having higher depression scores at the time they left treatment; however, the number of dropouts was similar for both conditions.
 Additionally, among those who completed the study, there were more responders in the treatment group as compared with the placebo group (59% and 32%) and fewer nonresponders (17% and 37%), although these percentages were not statistically significant.